-An ItemDefinition element mustSHALL be defined using only one of the alternative ways:
+An ItemDefinition element SHALL be defined using only one of the alternative ways:

-In_line definition of a data type or structure using a typeDefinition, possibly restricted with allowedValues; Comment [AF451]: Issue 15

-- reference to a built-in or imported typeRef, possibly restricted with allowedValues; - composition of ItemComponent elements. - composition of other ItemDefinition elements, referencing itemComponentRef.
+- In-line definition of a data type or structure using a typeDefinition, possibly restricted with allowedValues; - reference to a built-in or imported typeRef, possibly restricted with allowedValues; - composition of ItemComponent elements.

-That is, an ItemDefinition element that references an itemComponentRef element MUSTSHALL NOT have a typeDefinition, a typeRef or allowedValues.
-Reciprocally, an ItemDefinition element that has a typeDefinition or a typeRef attribute MUSTSHALL NOT reference contain any itemComponentRef.
-As already mentioned above, an ItemDefinition element MUSTSHALL NOT have both a typeDefinition and a typeRef.
+That is, an ItemDefinition element that references an itemComponent element SHALL NOT have a typeDefinition, a typeRef or allowedValues.
+Reciprocally, an ItemDefinition element that has a typeDefinition or a typeRef attribute SHALL NOT contain any itemComponent.
+As already mentioned above, an ItemDefinition element SHALL NOT have both a typeDefinition and a typeRef.

-The ItemDefinition element specializes DANADMNElement and it inherits its attributes and model associations.
+The ItemDefinition element specializes DMNElement and it inherits its attributes and model associations.
 Table 18 presents the additional attributes and model associations of the ItemDefinition element.